Kamilcuk/nomad-tools/README.md

 + nomad-watch started --help
 Usage: nomad-watch started [OPTIONS] JOBID

-  Watch a Nomad job until the job has all allocations running.
-Exit with 2 exit status when the job has status dead.
+  Watch a Nomad job until the jobs main tasks are running or have been run.
+Main tasks are all tasks without lifetime or sidecar prestart tasks or poststart tasks.

+  Exit with the following status:
+      0    all tasks of the job have started running, 2    the job was stopped before any of the tasks could start.

 Options:
   -h, --help  Show this message and exit.